edgelesssys/contrast/docs/docs/architecture/attestation/overview.md

 Each attestation report contains:

 - **Launch Measurement**: A cryptographic digest of the guest memory at CVM startup
-- **Runtime Policy Hash**: The policy is embedded by the host and verified by the `kata-agent`
+- **Initdata Hash**: The initdata document is embedded by the host and verified by the `initdata-processor`
 - **Platform Info**: CPU type, TCB version, microcode versions
 - **REPORTDATA**: A hash of the CVM’s public key and a nonce, ensuring freshness and binding the attestation to a specific TLS session

 ### How verification works

 - The Coordinator receives the attestation report from each pod.
-- It compares the launch measurement and policy hash to the manifest.
+- It compares the launch measurement and initdata hash to the manifest.
 - If the evidence matches, the pod is approved and issued a Mesh CA certificate.
 - If the evidence doesn't match, the pod is rejected and can't join the mesh.